-In this data driven world, getting your survey fatigued respondent to fill out your entire survey or questionnaire can be quite a hassle.
+In this data-driven world, getting your survey fatigued respondents to fill out your entire survey or questionnaire can be quite a hassle.

 Luckily, there's your good friend conditional branching.
 He only shows the questions that matter to the respondent, minimizing his time and effort and maximizing your data.